nakatamaho/gmpxx_mkII/README.md

 - **Hyperbolic Functions:** `cosh`, `sinh`, `tanh`, `acosh`, `asinh`, `atanh`

 `log` and `atan` are implemented using the Arithmetic-Geometric Mean (AGM) method, while `exp`, `cos`, and `sin` are implemented using Taylor series expansions.
 The other functions are combinations of these implementations.
+Implemented by referring to the implementation of MPFR.
+For details, see the [MPFR documentation](https://www.mpfr.org/mpfr-current/mpfr.pdf).

 ### No C++ Interface Limitations

 `gmpxx_mkII.h` expands the capabilities of the standard GMP C++ bindings, removing the restrictions detailed in the [GMP C++ Interface Limitations] (https://gmplib.org/manual/C_002b_002b-Interface-Limitations).